> 300 URLs

 On a return trip to the island, after vacation, I had just sat down in the connecting bus to our charter flight from Oakland to Honolulu, when a middle-aged man wearing a flowered shirt sat down beside me.

 On the trip to the airport we chatted amiably, and the conversation got around to the Army's Nike-Zeus anti-missile system.
-Having just finished a tour with the U.S. Air Force (SAC) I felt compelled to contrast the Army's Nike-Zeus with the Air Force's anti-missile approach.
+Having just finished a tour with the U.S. Air Force I felt compelled to contrast the Army's Nike-Zeus with the Air Force's anti-missile approach.
 I raved on; about how the Air Force's boost-phase intercept was superior to the Army's terminal-phase interception.

 He listened very patiently, never disagreeing.
 When the bus reached its destination, we parted company.